CHAVI-India/draw-client-2.0/README.md

 6. This also has a secondary benefit of reducing the complexity of the celery task chain
 7. Better logging with integrating masking of identifiers.
 This prevents information leakage in the log files.
 8. Parallel processing of reading DICOM files to speed up the process.
+9. Integrated framework for providing rating for the segmentation quality.

 # Technology Stack Used